ckaiser79/my-chatgpt-profile/README.md

 ## Usage

-1. Open `main/index.html` in your browser.
+1. Open `index.html` in your browser.
-1. Goto `example prompts`
-2. Copy the example prompt and paste it into ChatGPT.
+1. Copy the prompt and paste it into ChatGPT.
-3. Ask ChatGPT to describe your usage (optionally provide context about how you use AI).
+3. Ask ChatGPT to describe your usage.
+Maybe it is nice for you, to see you in a specific role, just add this to the prompt.
 4. ChatGPT returns JSON matching the required structure.
 5. Copy the JSON output.
-6. Return to `index.html`, paste your JSON, and click **"Apply JSON"**.
+6. Return to `index.html`, paste your JSON, and click **Apply**.
+7. Your result is on Step 4.

 ## License